usdot-fhwa-stol/carma-analytics-fotda/vru_use_case_scripts/README.md

 > 0.1s in wall time.
 And 0.2s in simulation time if it took 0.1s to 0.2s in wall time etc.
 > However, due to ROS scheduling combined with a large step duration, sometimes the output can get reported on the
 > next next timestep.
-> For example if ROS scheduled first operation at wall time 97ms, and if processing took 2ms wall time, the output
+> For example, if ROS scheduled first operation at wall time 97ms, and if processing took 2ms wall time, the output
-> will be at wall time 99ms (which is stil simulation time 0.0s).
-Next if ROS scheduled slightly later at 199ms
+> will be at wall time 99ms (which is stil simulation time 0.0s and is expected).
+Next if ROS scheduled slightly
+> later at 199ms
-> (instead of 197ms wall time) the output maybe reported at simulation time 2.0s instead of 1.0s just because it was
+> (instead of 197ms wall time) the output maybe reported at simulation time 0.2s instead of 0.1s just because it was
-> reported at all wall time 201ms despite taking only 2ms to process.
+> reported at all wall time 201ms.
+So the output jumped from 0.0s to 0.2s in simulation time, despite only taking 2ms
+> wall time to process.
 > So it is appropriate to expect:
 > expected_cp_processing_time + 1 simulation_step_duration, which is highlited with red line